Skip to main content

 The dance traditions of this region range from 16th-century African Bantu and Muslim cultures to 19th century French colonization to the present day.
 Moissi has created a hybrid of the physical expressions of life in Comores by blending tradition with modernity – including hip hop!

-Moissi and his cast – several with dance awards from the Comoros – are dynamic, athletic and graceful at the same time.
+Moissi and his cast – several with dance awards from the Comores – are dynamic, athletic and graceful at the same time.
 The program states that there are traditional dances in the Comores for men and others for women but in this performance the women will be honored and dances will combine and feature both male and female dancers.

 The abstract visual storytelling of the choreography, together with the inspired moody lighting design by Patrick Clitus result in a vibrant and visceral performance set to a melange of recorded music and sounds.
 The music ranges in styles and speeds with fast electric urban rhythms to slow processionals that curve around the stage in the ensembles, duets and solos.
 A highlight is a solo to pensive piano music, which is particularly moving.
 Beautiful imagery is created by the sincerity and creative physicality in the space – and later on in the costume change from street clothes to solid color gowns replete with several multicolored sections in each one.